Q. Why was APRA established?

-Health care in America is advancing technologically but medical services being provided to the average person, especially in hospitals, are deteriorating.
-The cost of health care consumes 18% or more of our nation’s GDP while healthcare services are often supplied as if we were a third world country.
-Even after the implementation of the Affordable Care Act (Obamacare) nothing much has changed.
+Even after the implementation of the Affordable Care Act (Obamacare) nothing much changed.
 Costs continue to rise, quality continues to decline and millions still remain uninsured or under-insured.

-The ongoing failure of our health care system is a danger to all Americans but most particularly to minorities and seniors who have a greater need for medical services.
-There are no measures in place to protect people from preventable physical or financial harm in hospitals or any other medical facility; no effective regulations or oversight, no accountability and no transparency.
+The failure of our healthcare system is a danger to all Americans but most particularly to minorities and seniors who have a greater need for medical services.
+There are few measures in place to protect people from preventable physical or financial harm in hospitals or any other medical facility: no effective regulations or oversight, no accountability and no transparency.
 As a result up to 440,000 people are dying in our hospitals each year from preventable medical errors, the third leading cause of death, and medical bills are the leading cause of bankruptcy, even for those with medical insurance.